BluesCrewzer/ZcashSoloPool/README.md

 # ZcashSoloPool

+I was in search of a solo mining project and found that none were working, mainly due to ZcashD deprecation and other dependency issues.
+I built this from scratch for Zebrad node only, in mind for the home/hobby miner and to learn how it all works.
+I spent several months working on it as I could.
+The first block found with this software was block#3267605, I have about 750ksols in my hobby farm.

+- Not inteneded for large scale, although it can handle a large number of miners
+- No pay system, pays to only one address configured in the Zebrad.toml
+- Do not expsose to the ineternet unless you know what you are doing, there is some stratum hardning built in

+There are no dev fees, if this works for you, please consider a donation to support my work.

+ZCASH: t1SP4j14QSh9LJp3vKMgk7Lqqad8bL93AUT

+BTC: bc1q9raqlpk0h3kgapd695mwys049wpg3klrc3gds7

+ETH: 0xC423754eF14fC163c61E152162C78df531811426

+DOGE: DRLFCoTGAED9ByE8Rrdg4D7Z64tzNWBN5G

 Node.js Zcash solo mining pool with:
 - local share validation (`equihashverify` native module),
 - ZIP-301 style Stratum flow for ASIC compatibility,